-C. Nontraditional Credit.

-- (1) The assignment of credit for AP, CLEP, or other nationally recognized standardized examination scores presented by transfer students is determined according to the same standards that apply to native students in the receiving institution, and the assignment shall be consistent with the State minimum requirements. - (2) Transfer of credit from the following areas shall be consistent with COMAR 13B.02.02. and shall be evaluated by the receiving institution on course-by-course basis: - (a) Technical courses from career programs; - (b) Course credit awarded through articulation agreements with other segments or agencies; - (c) Credit awarded for clinical practice or cooperative education experiences; and - (d) Credit awarded for life and work experiences. - (3) The basis for the awarding of the credit shall be indicated on the student's transcript by the receiving institution. - (4) The receiving institution shall inform a transfer student of the procedures for validation of course work for which there is no clear equivalency.
+- (2) Transfer of credit from the following areas shall be consistent with COMAR 13B.02.02. and shall be evaluated by the receiving institution on course-by-course basis: - (a) Technical courses from career programs; - (b) Course credit awarded through articulation agreements with other segments or agencies; - (c) Credit awarded for clinical practice or cooperative education experiences; and - (d) Credit awarded for life and work experiences. - (3) The basis for the awarding of the credit shall be indicated on the student's transcript by the receiving institution. - (4) The receiving institution shall inform a transfer student of the procedures for validation of course work for which there is no clear equivalency.
 Examples of validation procedures include ACE recommendations, portfolio assessment, credit through challenge, examinations, and satisfactory completion of the next course in sequence in the academic area. - (5) The receiving baccalaureate degree-granting institution shall use validation procedures when a transferring student successfully completes a course at the lower division level that the receiving institution offers at the upper division level.
-The validated credits earned for the course shall be substituted for the upper-division course.

-D. Program Articulation.

-- (1) Recommended transfer programs shall be developed through consultation between the sending and receiving institutions.
-A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan their programs.
-These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution's lower division course work requirement. - (2) Recommended transfer programs in effect at the time that this regulation takes effect, which conform to this chapter, may be retained.

-.06 Academic Success and General Well-Being of Transfer Students.

-A. Sending Institutions.

-- (1) Community colleges shall encourage their students to complete the associate degree or to complete 56 hours in a recommended transfer program which includes both general education courses and courses applicable toward the program at the receiving institution. - (2) Community college students are encouraged to choose as early as possible the institution and program into which they expect to transfer. - (3) The sending institution shall: - (a) Provide to community college students information about the specific transferability of courses at 4-year colleges; - (b) Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and - (c) Promptly supply the receiving institution with all the required documents if the student has met all financial and other obligations of the sending institution for transfer.

-B. Receiving Institutions.

-- Admission requirements and curriculum prerequisites shall be stated explicitly in institutional publications. - (2) A receiving institution shall admit transfer students from newly established public colleges that are functioning with the approval of the Maryland Higher Education Commission on the same basis as applicants from regionally accredited colleges.
+The validated credits earned for the course shall be substituted for the upper-division course. - D. Program Articulation. - (1) Recommended transfer programs shall be developed through consultation between the sending and receiving institutions.
+A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaure-ate degree to plan their programs.
+These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution's lower division course work requirement. - (2) Recommended transfer programs in effect at the time that this regulation takes effect, which conform to this chapter, may be retained. - .06 Academic Success and General Well-Being of Transfer Students. - A. Sending Institutions. - Community colleges shall encourage their students to complete the associate degree or to complete 56 hours in a recommended transfer program which includes both general education courses and courses applicable toward the program at the receiving institution. - (2) Community college students are encouraged to choose as early as possible the institution and program into which they expect to transfer. - (3) The sending institution shall: - (a) Provide to community college students information about the specific transferability of courses at 4-year colleges; - (b) Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and - (c) Promptly supply the receiving institution with all the required documents if the student has met all financial and other obligations of the sending institution for transfer. - B. Receiving Institutions. - Admission requirements and curriculum prerequisites shall be stated explicitly in institutional publications. - (2) A receiving institution shall admit transfer students from newly established public colleges that are functioning with the approval of the Maryland Higher Education Commission on the same basis as applicants from regionally accredited colleges. - (3) A receiving institution shall evaluate the transcript of a degree-seeking transfer student as expeditiously as possible, and notify the student of the results not later than mid-semester of the student's first semester of enrollment at the receiving institution, if all official transcripts have been received at least 15 working days before mid-semester.
+The receiving institution shall inform a student of the courses which are acceptable for transfer credit and the courses which are applicable to the student's intended program of study.